padogrid/bundle-mosquitto-tutorial-virtual-clusters/README.md

 ### Archetype 5 Summary

-Archetype 5 refers to a virtual cluster configured with an outgoing bridge which forwards the published messages by the application to another virtual cluster.
+Archetype 5 refers to a virtual cluster configured with an outgoing bridge which forwards the application published messages to another virtual cluster.

 ---